fbpx

 3. “And if we are really lucky, we might get a distribution deal.”

-4. “But if we are really, really lucky we will get a 3 picture studio deal, and we will live happily ever after.”
+4. “But if we are really, really lucky we will get a 3-picture studio deal, and we will live happily ever after.”

 What if you think of producing a film as your next small business?
-If you think about it, all you need to start a small business is an idea, some start-up cash, raw material, production, and a customer base – and a way to sell whatever it is you’re selling.
+If you think about it, all you need to start a small business is an idea, some start-up cash, raw materials, production, and a customer base – and a way to sell whatever it is you're selling.
 Oh… And it would be best if you had a plan for achieving your filmmaking goals.

 Filmmaking Business Goals